-NEP owns an indirect 24% equity method investment in Desert Sunlight and the MWs reflect the net ownership interest in plant capacity.
+NEP owned an indirect approximately 50% equity method investment in Desert Sunlight and the MWs reflect the net ownership interest in plant capacity.
 See Note 2 - Investments in Unconsolidated Entities.

-NEP owns an approximately 50% non-economic ownership interest in each of these solar projects and the MWs reflect the net ownership interest in plant capacity.
+NEP owned an approximately 50% non-economic ownership interest in each of these solar projects and the MWs reflect the net ownership interest in plant capacity.
 All equity in earnings of these non-economic ownership interests is allocated to net income attributable to noncontrolling interest.
 See Note 2 - Investments in Unconsolidated Entities.